NetSec Platform: Zero Trust

 • Why is the access needed?

-• How is the access being made?
+• How is the access being requested?

 Together, these questions ensure access decisions are intentional, explainable, and auditable.